Hynchus/DMFamiliar/README.md

  - Easily roll battle initiative and track turn order for all involved characters
  - Quickly add a character by inputing a name and initiative modifier!
 Optionally set and lock its initiative for direct control.
  - Effortlessly select which characters are involved each combat.
 A list of previously used characters is at your disposal!
  - Display a widget showing turn order; this display stays on top of all windows, so manipulate your tokens on Roll20 with initiative only an eye-swivel away!
+Right click the widget to change its appearance.
  - [Synonym for easily] progress turn order by clicking on the display widget or by pressing CTRL + Space.